Status: Uncommon regular spring and fall migrant southeast, rare northeast and central. Locally uncommon regular breeder south and east.

 Northernmost summering noted is in Stanton Co, where four nests were found in CRP grassland in 2005 (Negus 2005); the nests had eggs 22 and 28 Jun and 3 Aug, and at least one of the nests fledged young (Mollhoff 2006).
 Two in CRP grassland in Thurston Co 5 Aug 2015 were a little north of Stanton Co.
 Two were singing in Merrick Co 9 Jun 2008.

-Multiple birds have occupied managed prairie at the Whooping Crane Trust, Hall Co and have been studied since 1995, most recently by Dan Kim (Kim 2005).
+Multiple birds have occupied managed prairie at the Whooping Crane Trust, Hall Co and have been studied in 1995-1996 by Chris Helzer (pers. comm.) and more recently by Dan Kim (Kim 2005).
 Possibly the first report from this location was 10 Jun 1992 when one was seen and heard.
+In 1995-1996 there were 1-2 singing males at both Mormon Island Crane Meadows and Caveney Pasture in Hall Co (Chris Helzer pers. comm.), although no nests were reported.
 In 2004, nests were first discovered there (Kim 2005), and in 2005 several more nests were found; eggs were seen 9 Jul and nestlings 17-28 Jul (Mollhoff 2005).
 In 2007 at the Whooping Crane Trust area a nest with one egg was found 20 May 2007; another nest with four eggs was there 7 Jun (Mollhoff 2008), and at least one bird was there 1 Jul 2014.

 Additional westerly reports are of one singing at Harvard Marsh WMA, Clay Co 25 Jul 1999; another or the same was there 17 Jul 2000 (Jorgensen 2012), one 18 Jun 2005, 6-8 singing 22-23 Jun 2007, and singles were at Lange WPA, Clay Co 11 Jun 2005.
 These are the only eastern Rainwater Basin records.